Lewis Gill (musician): Contemporary classical work

+Gill’s "Piano Piece No. 1" has been performed by both Fidan Aghayeva-Edler (in Berlin) and Gary Barnett (at University of California, Riverside), both in early 2025.
+The string quartet version of his composition "Transit" was performed by the Bristol String Quartet in November 2025.

-Gill's music has also been used to soundtrack films, including the British short film 'Flying at High Noon', directed by Ethan Prescott.
+Gill's music has also been used to soundtrack films, including the British short film Flying at High Noon, directed by Ethan Prescott.
+Gill’s composition "The Phobos Diary" was used in the soundtrack to Isaac Arthur's documentary Post-Biological Civilizations: Life Beyond Flesh and Bone released in May 2025.

 Influences

-Gill currently cites Arnold Schoenberg, Karlheinz Stockhausen, Steve Reich and 1970s progressive rock as his main influences, having originally travelled from a teenaged love of King Crimson, Pink Floyd, Supertramp, Yes and Genesis to discovering György Ligeti and then progressing to Anton Webern and Stockhausen.
+Gill currently cites Arnold Schoenberg, Karlheinz Stockhausen and Steve Reich as his main compositional influences, as well as György Ligeti and Anton Webern.
+He was also inspired by the ambitions of 1970s progressive rock, having originally travelled from a teenaged love of King Crimson, Pink Floyd, Supertramp, Yes and Genesis to discovering Ligeti and then progressing to Webern and Stockhausen.

 In an interview with Musicngear, he expanded on this, noting that "the pieces that sound improvised are actually written, I like to make some of my music sound 'free' or 'loose' and I can only achieve this with complex notation...
 All of my pieces are strictly written but some are much more rhythmically simple than others.
 I am very influenced by the Darmstadt School but I'm equally influenced by American minimalism and I rarely (if ever) reconcile the two styles.
 I guess the ones that sound improvised come from the Darmstadt influence and are usually composed using serial technique, the ones that are influenced by American minimalism are conventionally written.
 Despite these influences, I sincerely hope that I have my own distinctive sound.
 I'd rather not sound like other composers but I can't deny their influences."